Federal Aviation Administration (FAA), DOT.

 Notice and request for comments.

-Written comments should be submitted by October 3, 2011.Start Further Info
+Written comments should be submitted by November 8, 2018.

 FOR FURTHER INFORMATION CONTACT:

-Type of Review: Reinstatement of an information collection.
+Type of Review: This is a reinstatement of an information collection.

 BILLING CODE 4910-13-P